Links

 Type of funding: The financing of projects and the provision of capital goods are among the main types of funding the organisation offer.
 The programs deployed by the OIF are, for the most part, similar to incubators for development projects, with the support of donors.
 Made possible by a solid multi-partner approach and by the ownership of member states and governments, they have significant impacts on the ground for the benefit of Francophone populations.

-Funding opportunities: Public calls for projects, applications or initiatives are announced by the OIF one or more times a year, within the framework of funds or programs financed by the organization's budget.
+Funding opportunities: Public calls for projects, applications or initiatives are announced by the OIF one or more times a year, within the framework of funds or programs financed by the organisation's budget.

 The Pan American Development Foundation (PADF) aims to create equal opportunities for all in Latin America and the Caribbean.
 Their goal is to strengthen the region by promoting health, peace, justice, inclusivity, resilience, and sustainability for both present and future generations.